Acinate/Algorithms/src/algorithms/dynamic_programming/Coins/Readme.md

 The base case of our recursion is the fully reduced statement.
 For example, makeChange(50 using 0 quarters, 5 dimes ) is fully reduced to 1, since 5 dimes equals 50 cents.

+To make this algorithm even more efficient, we can store previous computed values.
+We'll need to store a mapping from each pair (amount, index) to the precomputed result.